mauriciopoppe/interval-arithmetic/README.md

 Computes `x / y`, an explanation of all the possible cases can be found on [Interval Arithmetic: from Principles to Implementation - T. Hickey, Q. Ju, M.H. van Emden](http://fab.cba.mit.edu/classes/S62.12/docs/Hickey_interval.pdf)

+NOTE: an extreme case of division might results in multiple intervals, unfortunately this library doesn't support multi-interval arithmetic yet so a single interval will be returned instead with the hull of the resulting intervals (this is the way Boost implements it too)

 **params**
 * `x` {Interval}